Feyerabend/ABC80/emu2/04/README.md

 | End-of-game fanfare | `SOUND_WIN` (199) |
 | Victory tune | Original 1981 melody: 6 notes, rising pitch and duration |

-The victory tune is reproduced from the original BASIC source using a software-driven square wave (direct `OUT 6` toggling, same as the original).
+The victory tune is reproduced (but with some unknown flaws) from the original BASIC source using a software-driven square wave (direct `OUT 6` toggling, same as the original).
+It can be improved upon.
 `INT_SCALE` controls the inner-loop delay that sets pitch; `TUNE_SCALE` controls the inter-note gap.
 Adjust `INT_SCALE` first if the pitch sounds wrong.